Ramsey numbers of ordered graphs: Introduction

 Throughout the paper, we omit the ceiling and floor signs whenever they are not crucial.
 Unless indicated otherwise, all logarithms in this paper are base 2.

-\paragraph{Hypergraphs} In this paper, we consider only finite graphs and hypergraphs with no multiple edges and no loops (that is, one-element edges).
-We prove all our results only for graphs.
+\paragraph{Graphs.} We consider only finite graphs with no multiple edges and no loops.
+A \emph{coloring} of a graph $G=(V,E)$ is a mapping $f \colon E \to C$ where $C$ is a finite set of \emph{colors}.
+Unless specified otherwise, we assume that $C=[c]=\{1,2,\dots,c\}$.
+A coloring with $c$ colors is called a \emph{$c$-coloring}.
+In a 2-coloring of a graph $G$ with colors red and blue, we call a vertex $u$ of $G$ a \emph{red neighbor} (a \emph{blue neighbor}) of a vertex $v$ of $G$ if the edge $uv$ is colored red (blue, respectively).

-An {\em edge coloring\/} of a hypergraph $H=(V,E)$, briefly a {\em coloring}, is a mapping $f \colon E \to C$ where $C$ is a finite set of {\em colors}.
-A coloring with $c$ colors is called a {\em $c$-coloring}.
-The {\em complete} $k$-uniform hypergraph on $n$ vertices, denoted by $K_n^k$, is a hypergraph whose edges are all $k$-element subsets of the $n$ vertices.
-An extended Ramsey's theorem says that for given positive integers $c$, $k$ and $n$, if $N$ is sufficiently large, then every $c$-coloring of the edges of $K^k_N$ contains a monochromatic copy of $K_n^k$.
-The minimum such $N$ is called the {\em Ramsey number\/} and we denote it by $\R_k(K^k_n;c)$.
-For graphs we write $\R(K_n;c)$ instead of $\R_2(K_n;c)$.
-Classical results of Erd\H{o}s~\cite{erdos47} and Erd\H{o}s and Szekeres~\cite{erdos35} give the exponential bounds
+Ramsey's theorem states that for given positive integers $c$ and $n$, there is an integer $N$ such that every $c$-coloring of $K_N$ contains a monochromatic copy of~$K_n$.
+The minimum such $N$ is called the \emph{Ramsey number} and we denote it by $\R(K_n;c)$.
+Classical results of Erd\H{o}s~\cite{erdos47} and Erd\H{o}s and Szekeres~\cite{ErSz35_a_comb_problem} give the exponential bounds

-Despite many improvements during the last sixty years (see~\cite{conlon09} for example), the constant factors in the exponents remain the same.
+Despite many improvements during the last sixty years (see~\cite{conlon09} for example), the constant factors in the exponents have remained the same.